 Saffron Cardamom Creme Brulée.
 Loaded with warm mushy flavors of saffron and that swooning taste of cardamoms.
 What an elegant and classy dessert!
-Well, its French, so what do you expect!
+Well, it’s French, so what do you expect!
 Embellish it with some fresh berries and you got yourself a decadent dessert.
 Perfect for date nights or just a little treat for yourself for the solo nights.
-Don’t let the name – Saffron.Cardamom.Creme.Brulée get to you.
+Don’t let the name – Saffron.Cardamom.Creme.Brulée gets to you.
 Trust me the method of making this dessert is very simple but yes you got to stay attentive while making it though.
-No multi tasking while the creme is simmering on stove.
+No multi tasking while the creme is simmering on the stove.
 Speaking from experience here. :).
-I wasted 2 packets of whole cream because I couldn’t stay still keeping my eyes fixated on the stove.
+I wasted 2 packets of the whole cream because I couldn’t stay still keeping my eyes fixated on the stove.
 So typical.

-The best part I find about food blogging is that, I’m learning so many new things through this process.
-For example, I learned the term “bain marie” in other words – a water bath.
-I have prepared desserts doing water bath but didn’t exactly know that its termed as bain marie in the culinary world.
+The best part I find about food blogging is that I’m learning so many new things through this process.
+For example, I learned the term “Bain Marie” in other words – a water bath.
+I have prepared desserts doing water bath but didn’t exactly know that it’s termed as Bain Marie in the culinary world.

 One, I am not so much fond of vanilla.
 I even try to avoid using it in my cakes.

 Second, I love how even a hint of saffron can elevate the look and taste of any dish.

 Third, I have always liked the combination of saffron and cardamom with milk dishes.
 They go well together.
 So here is my exotic take on a French classic.
 The ramekins that I have used here are from WholeFoods.

 - Bang cardamom pods lightly in a mortar and pestle.

 - Add cream, saffron strands, and cardamom to a small saucepan.